 Mental Health Resources for Educators, Students and Families

 Loades, M. E., Chatburn, E., Higson-Sweeney, N., Reynolds, S., Shafran, R., Brigden, A., Linney, C., McManus, M. N., Borwick, C., & Crawley, E. (2020).
 Rapid Systematic Review: The Impact of Social Isolation and Loneliness on the Mental Health of Children and Adolescents in the Context of COVID-19.
 Journal of the American Academy of Child and Adolescent Psychiatry, S0890-8567(20)30337-3.
 Advance online publication. https://doi.org/10.1016/j.jaac.2020.05.009

 No Kid Hungry (2020).
 Facts about child hunger in America. https://www.nokidhungry.org/who-we-are/hunger-facts

-India El is a native of Virginia.
-She has a background in biology and is pursuing a MS in regulatory affairs at George Washington University.
 India is interested in government policies and regulations regarding clinical research and mental health.
-She is a health equity ambassador at Diverse Health Hub, a health equity education and awareness channel committed to spotlighting health disparities impacting vulnerable populations.
+She is a member of the HEET (health equity emissary team) Diverse Health Hub, a health equity education and awareness channel committed to spotlighting health disparities impacting vulnerable populations.